Cubital Tunnel Syndrome

 In addition to a complete medical history and physical exam, diagnostic tests for cubital tunnel syndrome may include:

 Nerve conduction test.
-A test to find out how fast signals travel down a nerve to find a compression or constriction of the nerve.
+This test measures how fast signals travel down a nerve to find a compression or constriction of the nerve.

 X-ray.
 This is done to look at the bones of the elbow and see if you have arthritis or bone spurs in your elbow.